jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

+## Organization Migrated !!

-The following image describes the current state of the network migration process: we have removed both peers in the source network from the application channel.
+The following image describes the final state of the organization migration process.

 ![sourceNetwork](img/ibpWithPeersGone.png)